clearcmos/deb-preseed/README.md

    PACKAGES="apt-listchanges ca-certificates curl git openssh-server sudo ..."
    ```

-The script will create these files with templates if they don't exist.
+The script will create these files with templates if they don't exist and guide you through the setup process.

 ## Infrastructure Components